drewcook/drewcook/README.md

 I'm a fullstack developer working on both Web2 and Web3 projects, like [this](https://fundraisers.dco.dev) and [this](https://beerbuddy.io).
 I also write and produce music in my spare time, like [this](https://ipfs.io/ipfs/QmSMT86QpftE3azkeMagsyJ7ynVZY493VP6XM5eo2scttv/A%20Day%20In%20The%20Life.mp3).

-I'm currently focused on a couple things: building out [Polyecho][5], a generative music-making NFT platform, and researching and working with zero knowledge proof technologes.
+I'm currently interested in a couple areas: building out [Polyecho][5], a generative music-making NFT platform, and researching and working with zero knowledge proof technologes, mostly zk-SNARKs.

 ## Get In Touch 📬